 Yatziri joined our staff on Christmas Eve 2017.
-She initially started as the Childcare Worker and has done so well, her responsibilities have been expanded to include working with Kids’ Club and serve as the Lead at the La Mesa Food Pantry.
+She initially started as the Childcare Worker and has done so well, her responsibilities have been expanded to include working with Kids’ Club.
 Yatziri became involved in Arts Academy when her sisters were participating and shortly after became a volunteer.
 She has assisted in teaching drama classes and beading classes.
 She has also taught an Arts Academy class on Ballet Folklorico.
 Yatziri’s major is nursing, with a specialty in pediatrics.
 She says that working with the church nursery and elementary age children is a good opportunity for her to work with children who will someday be her patients.

 Yatziri is a recipient of DACA, the Deferred Action for Childhood Arrivals Act.
 Her family came to the United States from Morelos, Mexico, when she was almost two years old, and she has grown up in this country.
 DACA has allowed her to attend school, work, and plan for future opportunities.
 She states, “DACA means hope for me because I’m able to pursue a career and work in jobs I know I’m good at and love doing.
 It means that I can have hope to make a difference for my family and community.”